 Both Microsoft 365 and Google Workspace services are based on a monthly subscription fee for each user account.
 Combining these services in one organisation, in small business or enterprise, is not a problem.
-Some companies offer both suites to entire departments, and others buy licences for individual employees and Google ones for other employees.
+Some companies offer both suites to entire departments, and others buy Outlook Desktop client licences for individual employees and Google ones for other employees.

 For example, if a company consists of the IT, HR, Accounting, Marketing, Purchasing, Sales, and Customer Service departments, the division could be:

 Marketing, Sales, Customer Service, and IT are departments that work very dynamically and use many external tools for analytics, communications, and promotional activities.
 Therefore, in their case, it would be better suited for them to become Google Workspace users – due to a large number of integrations, fast inbox searching, and simple web applications.

-On the other hand, employees from Accounting, Purchasing, and Human Resources operate on large databases and have a more individual work style.
+On the other hand, employees from Accounting, Purchasing, and Human Resources operate on large databases and have a more individual work style, unlike Google Workspace users.
 Because of this, it might be better for them to use the extended functionality of the Microsoft 365 application.

 Advantages of a mixed solution: